Financial Aid Questions?

 In order to be making satisfactory academic progress toward a degree, for the purposes of receipt of Title iv Federal Student Assistance, an undergraduate student must meet two distinct criteria.
 There is a qualitative measure, which is a minimum GPA and a quantitative measure, which is a minimum number of credits completed based upon attempted credits.

 A student must achieve at least the minimum GPA based on the number of credits earned according to the chart below.
-CUNY Board of Trustee policy for for good academic standing requires that students maintain a sliding cumulative grade point average based on the number of completed credits earned as follows:
+CUNY Board of Trustee policy for for good academic standing requires that students maintain a sliding cumulative grade point average based on the number of credits attempted.
+Please see the table below for more information.

 |Attempted Credits||Minimum GPA|

-An undergraduate student attending Queensborough Community College must complete a minimum number of credits based upon the number of earned credits, as described on the following link.
+An undergraduate student attending Queensborough Community College must complete a minimum number of credits based upon the number of attempted credits, as described on the Satisfactory Academic Progress (SAP) For Federal Financial Aid .

 Students will be measured against the satisfactory academic progress standard at the end of the spring term to determine eligibility for receipt of Title IV financial assistance for the upcoming year.

-The earned credits usually reflect course loads maintained in a student’s permanent record at the college.
+The attempted credits usually reflect course loads maintained in a student’s permanent record at the college.

 The accumulated credits should reflect credits that the student earned toward the completion of the degree program in which the student in enrolled.